Motion Picture and Video Industries

 - Although many films are shot on location, employment is centered in several major cities, particularly New York and Los Angeles.

 - Many workers have formal training, but experience, talent, creativity, and professionalism are the factors that are most important in getting many jobs in this industry.

 QNXT Configuration Analyst

 - Motion Picture Industry Pension & Health Plans

 - Los Angeles, CA

-Motion Picture Industry Pension & Health Plans (MPI) has an exciting new opportunity for a Senior Manager, Entertainment Payroll Audit & Contributions to join our team.
-This individual will oversee ...
+Motion Picture Industry Pension & Health Plans (MPI) is currently looking for an experienced QNXT Configuration Analyst/Specialist (benefits configuration) to join our team.
+This individual will ...

 ... motion picture industry.
 Recognized as an Employer of Choice for its employee-focused work environment, competitive compensation and benefits, we are a recipient of the World at Work Seal of ...

 Nature of the Motion Picture and Video Industries[About this section] [To Top]

 Goods and services.
 The U.S. motion picture industry produces many of the world's feature films and recorded television programs.
 The industry is dominated by several large studios, based mostly in Hollywood.
 However, with the increasing popularity and worldwide availability of cable television, digital video recorders, computer graphics and editing software, and the Internet, many small and medium-sized independent filmmaking companies have sprung up to fill the growing demand for entertainment content.